yield-sync/v1-emp/README.md

 # Yield Sync V1 AMP

 AMP (Asset Management Protocol) is a protocol that allows automated allocations for managing assets.
-Whether it be for yield optimization or public goods funding, this protocol allows developers to create the tool they need to automate asset handling.
+Whether it be for yield optimization or public goods funding, this protocol allows developers to create the tool they need to direct funds accordingly.

 ## Note